Free Kitchen Hacks eBook

 Before you start the breading process on the salmon, it’s best to remove excess moisture to get the best texture once it’s baked!

 Place your salmon filets skin-side down and use a paper towel to lightly press down from the top to lightly pat them dry.
 Drying your fish is the easiest way to avoid a mushy texture.
-I use this same technique to make these Salmon Sliders as well.

 I like to make this recipe with fresh fish, but you can also easily use frozen salmon!